 By the time I was seventeen the romantic gene was raging and I fell properly in love for the first time with all the joys of passion awoken and reciprocated.
-And when he inevitably left me for a physiotherapist two years later, I naturally booked into Heartbreak Hotel because that’s the downside of romantic genes.
+And when he gently dumped me for a physiotherapist two years later, I naturally booked into Heartbreak Hotel because that’s the downside of romantic genes.

 So I get what Aciman meant when he said that seventeen is a special age, and if you think of it, so did many songwriters like Janis Ian, Stevie Nicks, the Beatles, and even Abba.
-But my favourite ode to seventeen year olds has to be this one
+But my favourite ode to seventeen year olds has to be from Aretha.